simosleepwalker/AudioFilesModule/README.md

 - *output* &rarr; a string with the path to the output folder

 Calling the method *convert ( )* will check the file (or folder) in input.
-Each dual mono file found will be converted to mono and written in the output folder, the other files will be simply copied.
+Each dual mono file found will be converted to mono and written in the output folder, the other files will be simply copied, the method returns two lists: one for the converted files and one for the copied files.